Tsuruta, Japan: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
-The vast majority of adapters available are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. It's important that you choose the right type.
+Most adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most countries.

 What to do in Tsuruta, Japan